FunmiLS/GenAI/README.md

 ## Introduction

-The code within this repository was created to gain hands-on experience of the OCI Gen AI service, explore and experiment with different chatbot functionalities and build a basic chatbot for personal use.
+The code within this repository was created to gain hands-on experience with the OCI Gen AI service, explore and experiment with different chatbot functionalities and build a basic chatbot.

 ## Files
 - Oracle OCI Generative AI Professional.ipynb (Experimenting with OCI Generative AI service)